nadzic/aspireiq-email-composer/README.md

 - extend tests, add more tests jest, rtl;
 - add airbnb linter, prettier;
-- instead of png, use svg for the icons;
+- instead of png, use svg for the icons.

 ## UI/UX improvements